powersjohnp/portfolio/README.md

 Example excerpts from code I have written for research projects

 ### R
+multilevel_modeling.R
+This script runs multilevel modeling analyses to test the significance of a level 1 predictor.

 data_summary.R
 This script extracts data from research task log files and saves a summarized form of these data to a .csv file for analysis.